 Opana is an opioid narcotic, like oxycontin or hydrocodone.
 This drug has been a boon to treat moderate to severe pain.
 However, it has abusive and addictive properties, like the other drugs fueling the opioid epidemic.
 Opana, or oxymorphone, can cause problems if the person has been abusing it for a while, and tries to get off it.
-While it is painful, Opana detox is survivable if you know what to expect.
-Understanding Opana withdrawal symptoms day by day and treatment options and protocols will help you or your loved ones if they are suffering from an addiction to this narcotic.
+While it is painful, Opana detox is survivable if a person knows what to expect.
+Understanding Opana withdrawal symptoms day by day and treatment options and protocols will help loved ones if they are suffering from an addiction to this narcotic.

 What Is Opana Withdrawal?

 Opana is a narcotic like the many others causing an epidemic and tragic deaths and is similar to oxycodone.
 A narcotic is a type of drug used to treat pain that is moderate to severe and due to that and some of its side effects, can be easily abused and addictive.
 It comes available in a normal format, or an extended release (Opana ER) type, that keeps the opioid in the system for longer durations.
 Some of the side effects of Opana include it causing: confusion, drowsiness, euphoria, decreased breathing and depressed nervous system functioning.

 Being addictive, Opana can be taken for longer and larger doses than prescribed.
 This can lead to long-term problems and damage to the body.
 The sooner that a person abusing oxymorphone stops taking and tries to get clean, the more comfortable the detox process will be.
 Withdrawal is the reaction of the mind and body to not having a substance to which it has grown accustomed.
 Opana withdrawal can be hard with how addictive it is, both physically and psychologically.
 Having a different pill type available may give pain sufferers more options for treatment, but it also makes Opana ER withdrawal more difficult as well, due to the long-acting nature of the drug.